v-rgrace/Viva/Viva/insights/advanced/admin/rules-validation-errors.md

 When any data row or column has an invalid value for any attribute, the entire upload might fail or produce warnings depending on whether **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned on or off.

-If **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned off, the entire upload will fail due to validation errors until the source file is fixed (or the mapping changes the validation type of the attribute in a way that makes the value valid).
+If **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned off, the entire upload fails due to validation errors until the source file is fixed (or the mapping changes the validation type of the attribute in a way that makes the value valid).

 If **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned on, it will only upload rows that include valid values, and will show warnings for the rows that weren't ingested due to errors.
 This setting is off by default.